 The digitization of bound materials such as books, magazines, journals, and newspapers is especially demanding.
 It requires a solution that delivers conservation handling, preservation image quality, production speed and extensive flexibility.
-DTDCH has several systems that meet these demands and are ideal for digitizing bound materials.
+DT systems that meet all of these demands and are ideal for digitizing bound materials.

 Bound materials require careful handling to ensure the process of digitization does not degrade their condition.
 This is especially important with tightly bound materials, delicate parchment, items with friable illuminations, and materials already in degraded condition.
 Each of our systems provides a range of handling options keeping the operator in control of the material, thereby ensuring their safety.

 All DT systems support scanning bound materials open to 100°, minimizing tension on the binding and maximizing the per-page capture resolution.
 Most of our systems can also be configured to capture material opened to 180° which allows both pages to be captured simultaneously for a faster workflow.
 The BC100 only allows a 100° opening but uses two cameras and thereby maintains that same faster workflow.

 Contact scanning uses a glass platen to reduce or eliminate page curl.
 Our DT Versa and DT BC100 use purpose-built pneumatics to offset the weight of the glass platen.
 This puts the operator in complete control of how much pressure is applied to the materials in order to keep within safe limits for any given object.

 They could also be deteriorating and be at risk of being lost forever.
 By digitizing them and adding them to your content management system — just like you might have already done with your old video and audio — you could turn those precious items into new revenue streams … and create a digital record of your history in the process.

 |DT BC100||Native||N/A||Optional Rare Book Module|

 |DT Versa||Optional V-Cradle||Native||Optional Book Support|